A Switch-Centric In-Network Architecture for Accelerating LLM Inference in Shared-Memory Network

 \subsection{All-Reduce Bandwidth and Latency Improvement}

-The All-Reduce Bandwidth is defined as the message size divided by the simulated execution time, independent of the number of nodes.
-The maximum achievable unidirectional payload bandwidth is 360 GB/s.
-Figure \ref{fig:10_a} reports the All-Reduce performance under four settings: with or without INQ, and with or without accounting for synchronization overhead at the beginning and end of the operation.
-For INQ All-Reduce, we define its bandwidth as the equivalent bandwidth required to achieve the same performance without INQ.
-Synchronization overhead is defined as the round-trip latency between the switch and the accelerator.
-The table size and the number of waves are selected to achieve the best performance.
-For large messages, SCIN achieves close to the maximum achievable payload bandwidth while requiring only 66 KB of capacity per wave table, including 64 KB for data and 2 KB for quantization parameters.
-This is enabled by the wave regulation mechanism, which effectively hides synchronization overhead while utilizing buffer resources efficiently.
-Synchronization has a significant impact on the bandwidth of small messages, but its overhead is gradually amortized as message size increases.
+The All-Reduce bandwidth is defined as the message size divided by the simulated execution time, independent of the number of GPUs.
+The maximum achievable unidirectional payload bandwidth is 360 GB/s due to the packet header overhead.
+Fig.~\ref{fig:8_a} reports the All-Reduce performance of SCIN, including barrier overhead.
+For quantized All-Reduce, we define its bandwidth as the equivalent bandwidth that an unquantized All-Reduce would require to achieve the same latency.
+For large messages, SCIN approaches the maximum achievable payload bandwidth with 96~KB of data capacity and an additional 3~KB of scale-factor storage per wave table.
+This performance stems from SCIN's in-network multicast, which avoids crossbar contention, together with its wave-regulation mechanism, which hides synchronization overhead while efficiently utilizing buffer resources.